 The sensitivity analyses below were prepared based on the Group's sensitivity to a 10% increase and decrease in RMB against the relevant foreign currencies.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items (taking into consideration of certain senior notes with foreign currency forward contracts and foreign currency option contracts designated as the relevant hedging instruments) and adjusts their translation at the year end for a 10% change in foreign currency rates.
-Accordingly, the sensitivity analysis includes bank balances, borrowings, lease liabilities and senior notes (taking into consideration of those senior notes subject to foreign currency forward contracts and foreign currency option contracts designated as hedging instruments).
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the year end for a 10% change in foreign currency rates.
+Accordingly, the sensitivity analysis includes bank balances, borrowings, lease liabilities.
 10% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis also includes bank balances, borrowings, lease liabilities, obligations under finance leases and senior notes.
 A positive (negative) number indicates an increase (a decrease) in profit for the year.